matthewjweaver/mjw-toolbox/ssh/README.md

 ykman fido access change-pin
 ```

-The following command generates sk key, leaving it on a FIDO2 device.
+The following command generates a key, leaving it on a FIDO2 device.
 The resulting on-disk ~/.ssh/id_ed25519_sk{,.pub} files are unnecessary.
 They may be rm'd them after adding the .pub to authorized_keys:
 ```